2022 Archdiocesan Annual Appeal Parish Guide

 • Provides essential services to our parishes.

-The total goal for the 2022 Archdiocesan Annual Appeal is $5,800,000.
-The following are a couple of the specific ways that your gifts help change lives through the AAA:
+The total goal for the 2024 Archdiocesan Annual Appeal is $6,300,000.
+Following are a few specific ways that you help change lives through making a gift to the AAA.
+Your generosity supports:

 How do the AAA funds make a difference?